Credit Cards for Students

 • Help build your credit.
 Building a credit score by being responsible with a credit card can help you with other lines of credit down the track, like personal loans or home loans.

-How do you make a student credit card work for you?
+Our best tips: making a student credit card work for you

-Making your student credit card work for you is the key to your success with credit cards, both now and in the future.
-Here are some tips to keep in mind both when you are using your card, and when you are applying for it.
+Making your student credit card work for you is the key to your success with debt, both now and in the future.
+Here are some tips to keep in mind both when you are applying for and using your card.

 TIP 1.
 Understand what your card provider expects of you before you apply.
 This means checking the eligibility requirements on the card, and making sure you meet every single one of them.
 Reading the small print will help you understand how the card works, while also helping you to get the most out of it.

 TIP 2.
 Don’t think of your credit limit as a challenge.
-When you are approved for a credit card, your card provider will provide you with a credit limit it deems affordable for you.
+Your card provider will set a credit limit for you based on the card limit and your income.
+That might only be $1000, which is a good starting point.
 But, just because you can spend up to that limit, doesn’t mean you should.
 Only use your card to pay for stuff you know you can pay back, and avoid stacking up debt on your card that will become unmanageable.

 TIP 3.
 Always pay off your balance at the end of each month.
 While it can be tempting to only pay the minimum payment, doing so will mean you pay more in interest, while you stay in debt longer.
-When you clear your balance each month, you can stay on top of your spending, while taking advantage of features such as interest free days on your purchases.
+When you clear your balance each month (balance is the amount you owe), you can stay on top of your spending, while taking advantage of features such as interest-free days on your purchases.

 Pros and cons of student credit cards